temporalio/documentation/docs/references/configuration.md

 ## persistence

 The `persistence` section holds configuration for the data store / persistence layer.
-Below is an example minimal specification for a password-secured Cassandra cluster.
+Below is an example minimal specification for a password-secured Cluster using Cassandra.

 ```yaml
 persistence: